 Inter-domain SR-TE

-This version of the draft analyses the inter-domain SR-TE option.
+This version of the draft provides an analysis of the inter-domain SR-TE option.
 A future update of this draft will provide an high-analysis of the BGP-LU option.
-Other options are not analysed in this document.

 It is assumed that each packet domain in Figure 4 is implementing SR-TE and the stitching between two domains is done using end-to-end/multi-domain SR-TE.
 It is assumed that the bandwidth of each intra-domain SR-TE path is managed by the P-PNC and that binding SID is used for the end-to-end SR-TE path stitching.
 It is assumed that each packet domain in Figure 4 is using TI-LFA, with SRLG awareness, for local protection within each domain.

-[Editor’s note:] Analyse how TI-LFA can take into account multi-layer SRLG disjointness, providing that SRLG information is provided by the O-PNCs to the P-PNC throught the MDSC.
+[Editor’s note:] Analyze how TI-LFA can take into account multi-layer SRLG disjointness, providing that SRLG information is provided by the O-PNCs to the P-PNC throught the MDSC.

 It is assumed that the MDSC adopts the partial summarization model, described in section 2.2, having full visibility of the packet layer TE topology and an abstract view of the underlay optical layer TE topology.